Grant funding is imperative to the success of every educational facility.

 - Raytheon’s Math Moves U recognizes thousands of students and teachers nationwide from over 500 schools awarding grants and scholarships from $1,000-$2,500 toward the advancement of STEM-related careers.
 Awards monies and application deadlines vary.

-- National Education Foundation Over the last decade NEA has awarded more than $7 million in funds to nearly 4,500 public school educators to enhance teaching and learning.
+- NEA Foundation Over the last decade the NEA Foundation has awarded more than $7 million in funds to nearly 4,500 public school educators to enhance teaching and learning.
 All eligible educational professionals are encouraged to apply.
 Award monies vary and application deadlines are February, June, and October.

 - The Braitmayer Foundation awards grants up to $35,000 for innovative practices in K-12 education throughout the country with particular interest in curricular and school reform initiatives.
 Letters of inquiry are accepted February 1st through March 15th.